 Brucellosis is acquired by

 Onset may be sudden, with chills and fever, severe headache, joint and low back pain, malaise, and occasionally diarrhea.
-Or onset may be insidious, with mild prodromal malaise, muscular pain, headache, and pain in the back of the neck, followed by a rise in evening temperature.
+Or onset may be insidious, with mild prodromal malaise, muscle pain, headache, and pain in the back of the neck, followed by a rise in evening temperature.

 After the initial febrile phase, anorexia, weight loss, abdominal and joint pain, headache, backache, weakness, irritability, insomnia, depression, and emotional instability may occur.
 Constipation is usually pronounced.
 Splenomegaly appears, and lymph nodes may be slightly or moderately enlarged.
 Up to 50% of patients have hepatomegaly.

-Blood cultures should be obtained; growth may take > 7 days, and subcultures using special media may need to be held for up to 3 to 4 wk, so the laboratory should be notified of the suspicion of brucellosis.
+Blood cultures should be obtained; growth may take > 7 days, and subcultures using special media may need to be held for up to 3 to 4 weeks, so the laboratory should be notified of the suspicion of brucellosis.

 If antibiotics are given, combination therapy is preferred because relapse rates with monotherapy are high.
-Doxycycline 100 mg po bid for 6 wk plus streptomycin 1 g IM q 12 to 24 h (or gentamicin 3 mg/kg IV once/day) for 14 days lowers the rate of relapse.
-For uncomplicated cases, rifampin 600 to 900 mg po bid for 6 wk can be used instead of an aminoglycoside.
-Regimens using ciprofloxacin 500 mg po bid for 14 to 42 days plus rifampin or doxycycline instead of an aminoglycoside have been shown to be equally effective.
+Oral doxycycline 100 mg 2 times a day for 6 weeks plus streptomycin 1 g IM every 12 to 24 hours (or gentamicin 3 mg/kg IV once a day) for 14 days lowers the rate of relapse.
+For uncomplicated cases, oral rifampin 600 to 900 mg 2 times a day for 6 weeks can be used instead of an aminoglycoside.
+Regimens using oral ciprofloxacin 500 mg 2 times a day for 14 to 42 days plus rifampin or doxycycline instead of an aminoglycoside have been shown to be equally effective.

-Even with antibiotic treatment, about 5 to 15% of patients relapse, so all should be followed clinically and with repeat serologic titers for 1 yr.
+Even with antibiotic treatment, about 5 to 15% of patients relapse, so all should be followed clinically and with repeat serologic titers for 1 year.

 People handling animals or carcasses likely to be infected should wear goggles and rubber gloves and protect skin breaks from exposure.
 Programs to detect infection in animals, eliminate infected animals, and vaccinate young seronegative cattle and swine are required in the US and in several other countries.

 There is no human vaccine; use of the animal vaccine (a live-attenuated preparation) in humans can cause infection.
-Immunity after human infection is short-lived, lasting about 2 yr.
+Immunity after human infection is short-lived, lasting about 2 years.

-Postexposure antibiotic prophylaxis is recommended for high-risk patients (eg, those who have unprotected exposure to infected animals or laboratory samples or who received animal vaccine).
-Regimens include doxycycline 100 mg po bid plus rifampin 600 mg po once/day for 3 wk; rifampin is not used for exposure to the B. abortus (strain RB51) vaccine, which is resistant to rifampin.
+Postexposure antibiotic prophylaxis is recommended for high-risk people (eg, those who have unprotected exposure to infected animals or laboratory samples, who were exposed to the vaccine with B. abortus [strain RB51)).
+Regimens include doxycycline 100 mg orally 2 times a day plus rifampin 600 mg orally once a day for 3 weeks; rifampin is not used for exposure to the vaccine with B. abortus (strain RB51), which is resistant to rifampin.

 Infection typically causes fever and constitutional symptoms, but specific organs (eg, brain, meninges, heart, liver, bones) are rarely affected.

-Treat most patients with 2 antibiotics, typically doxycycline plus either rifampin, an aminoglycoside, or ciprofloxacin; monitor patients up to 1 yr for relapse.
+Treat most patients with 2 antibiotics, typically doxycycline plus either rifampin, an aminoglycoside, or ciprofloxacin; monitor patients up to 1 year for relapse.